 What to Expect from a Sprinkler Inspection

 Like any home water system, sprinkler inspections check for leaks and malfunctioning parts.
 Depending on the system you have, your inspection may vary.
-Typically during an inspection, you can expect a professional to look at the following:
+Typically during an inspection, you can expect a professional to look at the following:- Sprinkler heads: Checking for proper alignment and assuring there are no blockages, damages, or clogging

-- Leakage - Looking for signs of pooling, leaking, or damp areas caused by damaged pipes and valves
+- Leakage: Looking for signs of pooling, leaking, or damp areas caused by damaged pipes and valves

 - Not delivering enough water to specific areas of your lawn